-Getting your sailing or departure permit will go faster if you bring to the IRS office papers and documents related to your income and your stay in the United States.
+Getting your sailing or departure permit will go faster if you bring to your appointment at the IRS office papers and documents related to your income and your stay in the United States.
 Bring the following records with you if they apply:

 - Your passport and alien registration card or visa.

 - Copies of your U.S. income tax returns filed for the past 2 years.
 If you were in the United States for less than 2 years, bring the income tax returns you filed for that period.